ZielP/SweeAppli/README.md

 ## Progres:
 - API - Completed.
 Maybe in the future, I'll expand the structure once the Android application is complete.
-- Android app - Working on.
+- Android app - **Working on**.
+Added simple GET request and display the title of each element using the MVVM pattern with Retrofit.

 ## About API